kinjmshah/kinjmshah.github.io/_portfolio/HCI_CI_LoFiPrototype.md

 - If google scholar page exists, clicked on link for author
 - Stated, "I wish I could see papers this author has published on this particular topic, since they have so many publications"
 - If google scholar page does not exist, searched for author along with topic area

-<ins>Identify Peer-Reviewed Papers</ins>
-- Recognized venue names of well known venues
-- Usually scrolled past paper if venue name was not recognized and citation count was low

-<ins>Select and save relevant papers from the last year</ins>
-- Clicked on "Since 2020" filter on left side of page
-- Skimmed list of paper titles, papers often in pre-print
-- Muttered under breath "I wish I could filter by citation count"

 <ins>Other notes from general platform use</ins>
 - Usered wished for ability to search for high-impact papers/authors in a given area based on H-index